-Both the bottom and top covers are made of painted aluminum.
-Since aluminum is a good heat conductor it was obvious that conducting as much heat as possible from the FPGA's to the chassis - without removing the original air-cooling - was something to test.
+Both the bottom and top covers are made of painted aluminium.
+Since aluminium is a good heat conductor it was obvious that conducting as much heat as possible from the FPGA's to the chassis - without removing the original air-cooling - was something to test.

-This requires that you take apart the whole unit, mechanically modify some parts, and put it back again.
-This procedure took me many hours doing it carefully, step by step.
-Doing it again would be easier now knowing the tricks and procedures.
-I hope these instructions get you up to speed if you decide to do the modification.
+This requires that you take apart the whole unit, mechanically modify some parts, and then put it back again.
+This procedure took me many hours, doing it carefully one step at a time.
+I hope these instructions get you up to speed if you decide to perform the modification yourself.